box-community/box-skill-ibm-watson-stt-starter/README.md

 **Note: You will need to add a gcp crendentials file and update the serverless.yml with that appropriate connection information.**

+If you would rather, you can follow along on the [Medium blog](https://medium.com/box-developer-blog/box-skills-ibm-watson-speech-to-text-tutorial-b7e3b3c0a8c7) for more in depth setup instructions.

 ## Steps to Setup and Deploy

 0. You will need to set up a Box Skill in the Box Developer Console, as well as authorize the skill and configure a folder to watch for uploads.
 You can find out more about that process in our [developer documentation](https://developer.box.com/guides/applications/custom-skills/setup/).